Deja Vu Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Deja Vu (1999) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 9.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Thriller.

 Story & Plot Summary: Deja Vu

-Quick Plot Summary: Released in 1999, Deja Vu is a Thriller, TV Movie, Drama film directed by Richard Spence.
+Quick Plot Summary: Released in 1999, Deja Vu is a Thriller, TV Movie, Drama film directed by Richard Spence, written by Marie Sullivan.
 The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict involving Kerry Fox.
+It provides a scannable look at the movie's central conflict involving Kerry Fox as Jessica.

 Ending Explained: Deja Vu